 ARR Formula = (Sum of subscription revenue for the year + recurring revenue from add-ons and upgrades) - revenue lost from cancellations and downgrades that year.

-On this formula, you need to include recurring subscriptions, upgraded accounts, downgraded accounts, and lost revenue from cancellation.
+In this formula, you also need to include recurring subscriptions, upgraded accounts, downgraded accounts and lost revenue from cancellations.
 However, please keep in mind that you should not include discounts, set-up fees, account adjustments, and any other non-recurring charges in the formula.

 ARR to revenue conversion

-Converting ARR to revenue is mainly simple.
-However, it is only applicable for businesses that rely entirely on recurring revenue, like pure Software as a Service business models.
+Converting ARR to revenue is very simple.
+However, it is only applicable for businesses that rely entirely on recurring revenue, like pure Software-as-a-Service business models.
 This is because they only have subscription offerings for generating sales.
 In most real-world cases, the company usually has non-recurring revenue, making the formula like this:

 Total Revenue = ARR + Non-Recurring Revenue

-However, please keep in mind that this metric is looking forward and is a great measurement to predict.
-Meanwhile, revenue is the overall earnings the real money company receives.
-Annual recurring is great for forecasting, but revenue must be in financial reporting that reflects what the company actually earned that year.
+However, please keep in mind that this metric is a great tool for prediction and looking forward into your business health.
+Meanwhile, the revenue of your business is the overall earnings in the form of real money that a company receives.
+Annual recurring revenue is great for future forecasting, provided the revenue is correctly mentioned in the financial reports that reflects what the company earned in that particular year.

 Benefits of understanding annual recurring revenue